 This category encourages students to pursue research that connects coursework with hands-on experiences in the laboratory, studio, library or field.
 By working collaboratively with faculty, students learn the latest research techniques, challenge themselves to confront complex problems, publish academic papers, and present findings at local, regional and national professional conferences.

-Students also can engage in programs in academic and scholarly competitions held regionally or nationally, such as the Model United Nations.
+Students also can engage in programs that facilitate participation in academic and scholarly competitions held regionally or nationally, such as the Model United Nations.

 Civic and Community Engagement

 Engaging students in volunteer community service is essential for the development of well-rounded citizen leaders.
 Civic and community engagement prepares students to be informed and engaged global citizens who can promote and further the goals of society.